-Associations (IFMSA) and the community of Huye District.
-Following the 1994 genocide, in which more than 1,000,000 people were killed in three months, villages and towns as well as the unified, community spirit were destroyed, RVCP was initiated by students hoping to provide sustainable improvement in the health and living conditions for these underprivileged communities whose hope was almost completely gone.
+Following the 1994 genocide, in which more than a million people were killed within three months, villages and towns as well as the unified community spirit were destroyed.
+RVCP provides sustainable improvement in the health and living conditions for these underprivileged communities whose hope was almost completely gone.
 To date, we have supported over 55,000 people including mothers, children, adolescents and elders in rural communities in Rwanda.
 Through working with students globally, internationally, and locally, partnerships have become key to our success stories in Rwanda.